 - The scope of the actions the API token can take can be easily controlled

-Refer to this page on how to generate an API token for your Kintone App.
-You will need to configure the permissions of the API token based on which actions you want to take with cli-kintone.
+Refer to Using API Token authentication for information on how to generate an API token for the current Kintone App.
+You will need to configure the permissions of the API token based on which actions will be taken with cli-kintone.

-Use the API token in your command with the -t option:
+Use the API token in the command with the -t option:

 STEP 3: Export to a CSV File in UTF-16

 In this step, data will be exported to a file instead of being displayed on the command line.
-We will use API Token authentication for this step.
+API Token authentication will be used for this step.

 Kintone outputs string data in UTF-8 by default.
 To output data in other character codes, use the -e option.

-If you do not specify the directory to output the CSV file to, the file will be saved in the same directory as the executable file of the Command Line Tool (Due to this, you may encounter the "Access denied" error if you are running cli-kintone right under the C drive due to system administrator permissions - in this case, make sure to specify the path of the directory to output the file to).
+If the directory to output the CSV file to is not specified, the file will be saved in the same directory as the executable file of the Command Line Tool (Due to this, an "Access denied" error may occur if cli-kintone is running right under the C drive due to system administrator permissions.
+In this case, make sure to specify the path of the directory to output the file to).

 To save the file in the directory where the executable file is located: